summiyabese25seecs/summiya_sarah_zoha_dronesimulator/README.md

 This programme is interesting in the sense that it allows us to create and use our own functions.
 The logic building of this programme requires a high level of creativity which challenges our logical and creative mindsets.
 Above all, this project taught us team coordination and collaboration, which was both enagaging and tough.

 ## Program Design and Logic:
+**Functions overview** :
+The functions used in the code are:
+- void startDay() : Displays Good Morning message, initial battery and locations for delivery.
+- void deliverpackage() : checks conditions for delivery locations.
+- int checkweather() : checks the weather conditions of the delivery paths of locations.
+- string tellweather () : Returns a text description of current weather condition detected by int checkweather ().
+- bool checkobstacle() : checks whether there are some obstacles in the way or not.
+- string tellobstacle () : Returns a text description of current obstacle condition detected by int checkobstacle ().
+- int batterydrain () : checks the drainage of battery during flight.
+- void tellbatterydrain () : Returns a text description of current battery condition detected by int batterydrain ().
+- int checkload () : checks the weight of load to ensure smooth delivery.
+- int rand_malfunction() : checks the 10% probablity of system malfunction.
+- void displaySummary () : displays the remaining battery and sucesful, failed and delayed deliveries.
+**Random Environmental Simulation Logic** :
+- WEATHER: Random integer (1 - 3) generated a weather condition ; sunny, windy, rainy.
+- OBSTACLE: Using rand that gives two conditions; obstacle is present and obsacle is absent.
+- BATTERY DRAIN: Extra battery drain depending on weather conditions and presence of obstacles.
+- HEAVY LOAD WARNING: checks random value (1 - 5) because the probablity is 20%.
 ## Execution Instructions:
 1) Every Member wrote their own sample codes.
 2) Team members kept each other updated by adding screenshots of code and outputs on the document.